-Smarketing is a way of fusing your sales and marketing divisions so that they work in alignment.
+Smarketing is a way of fusing your sales and marketing divisions to work in alignment.
 It aims at building closer coordination between teams through transparent communication and interwoven processes.

 Are you excited to know more about smarketing?
 Read on.